CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 `--minTripLength 60` will remove, from the oba generated data, activities whose `Origin-Destination Bird-Eye Distance* (meters)` is less than 60 meters.
 * `--tolerance <milliseconds>` Maximum tolerated difference (milliseconds) between matched ground truth data start activity and OBA data start activity.
 By default, it is 3000 milliseconds.
 Example usage: `--tolerance 5000` will consider only a difference equal or less than 5000 milliseconds while looking for a match between a ground truth data start activity and a OBA data start activity.
-* `no-iterateOverTol` When used, the merging process will only be applied once over the tolerance defined by `tolerance`.
+* `--iterateOverTol` When used, the merging process is applied over tolerances iterating from 30000 to `tolerance` in steps of 30000.
-By default, the merging process is applied over tolerances iterating from 30000 to `tolerance` in steps of 30000.
+By default, the merging process will only be applied once over the tolerance defined by `tolerance`.
-Example usage: `no-iterateOverTol`.
+Example usage: `--no-iterateOverTol`.
 * `--no-removeStillMode` When used, preprocess of input datasets will not eliminate the records with activity mode equal to `STILL`.
 By default, preprocess of input dataset eliminates the records with activity mode equal to `STILL`.
 Example usage: `--no-removeStillMode`.